 Inside the Innovation and Development of Tosca’s R&D Department

-In November, Tosca acquired Polymer Logistics and with it gained access to their R&D department and the creative way Polymer has created custom solutions for their customers for years.
+In 2019, Tosca acquired Polymer Logistics and with this acquisition, Tosca gained access to their R&D department and the creative way Polymer has created custom solutions for their customers for years.
 The R&D department at Polymer has generated hundreds of solutions for customers all around the world in many supply chains.
 This team is one of the reasons that Polymer has been so well regarded for its commitment to customer service and truly seeking out the best way to serve customers.

 The R&D department is responsible for innovating new solutions or enhancing products within our portfolio of containers, pallets, shippers, bins, and more.
 They are always looking for new innovations that will drive supply chain efficiencies.
 The team is based in Israel, and works on over 50 projects a year, each one improving efficiency for customers.
 While the team is made up of designers and engineers, the process is approached holistically and each person brings specific insights to each stage of the process.
 Sometimes the team discovers a small innovation that makes a huge difference, such as altering the size here, or adding a stabilizing groove there.
 Sometimes they create an entirely new product, developed carefully over the course of many months and many redesigns.
 They operate with the goal of improving a product and aiding the overall efficiency, durability, and sustainability of a brand.